< Browse to Previous Essay | Browse to Next Essay >

 Courtesy UW Special Collections (Neg.
 A. Curtis 03220)

-Seattle Mayor Ole Hanson operating first municipal car over University Bridge during its July 1, 1919 dedication
+Seattle Mayor Ole Hanson operating first municipal car over University Bridge at its dedication, July 1, 1919

 Courtesy Seattle Municipal Archives